-The U.S. Census Bureau reports that 47% of Travis County residents are White, 33% are Hispanic, 8% are Black and 8% are Asian.
-Forty-four percent of the child population are Hispanic, while 65% of the population age 65 or older is White.
+The U.S. Census Bureau reports that 47% of Travis County residents are White, 32% are Hispanic, 8% are Black and 8% are Asian.
+Forty-three percent of the child population are Hispanic, while 65% of the population age 65 or older is White.

 This map shows the percentage of the population within each census tract who are low-income, or earn less than two-times the federal poverty threshold or less.
 The Center for Public Policy Priorities estimates that it takes at least two times the federal poverty level for families to meet their basic needs.